Repeats the statements between the For...Next block a specified number of times.

 The For...Next loop repeats all of the statements in the loop for the number of times that is specified by the parameters.

-As the counter variable is decreased, LibreOffice Basic checks it against the end value.
-As soon as the counter passes the end value, the loop automatically ends.
+As the counter variable is decreased, LibreOffice Basic checks if the end value has been reached.
+As soon as the counter passes the end value, the loop automatically terminates.

 It is possible to nest For...Next statements.
 If you do not specify a variable following the Next statement, Next automatically refers to the most recent For statement.